Unconscious Bias: Girls, STEAM and Leadership

 June 17 – 19, 2020

 Join public and private school teachers at Atlanta Girls’ School as we explore stereotype threat, unconscious bias, and gain training to support underrepresented students interested in pursuing careers in STEAM.

 Register before January 17, 2020, and get a FREE copy of the book Whistling Vivaldi: How Stereotypes Affect Us and What We Can Do by Dr. Claude Steele from Stanford University.

 The National Center for Women and Information Technology states that in 2017, 26% of the computing workforce were women.
 Of those women in this field, 3% were African American, 5% were Asian, and 1% were Hispanic.
 The projected number of U.S. computing-related job openings expected by the year 2026 is 3.5 million, and only 17% of these jobs could be filled by U.S. computing bachelor’s degree recipients that year.

 Our increasingly complex global society calls on educators equipped to guide all students, and young women in particular, through an interdisciplinary and culturally relevant perspective.

-The 2-day session will include both public and private school educators to explore best practices and research that shows how to engage girls, young women, and students of diverse backgrounds in interdisciplinary learning that highlights STEAM by promoting awareness, education, and networking opportunities.
+The 3-day Institute will include both public and private school educators to explore best practices and research that shows how to engage girls, young women, and students of diverse backgrounds in interdisciplinary learning that highlights STEAM by promoting awareness, education, and networking opportunities.